Rating

 Patio de los Naranjos

 The Patio de los Naranjos (Orange Tree Courtyard) was originally the courtyard of the former mosque.
-A large portal, the Puerta del Perdón (door of pardon), built in the 12th century by the Moors, leads to the patio.
+A large portal, the Puerta del Perdón (door of pardon), built in the twelfth century by the Moors, leads to the patio.
 At the center of the patio is a stone fountain which dates back to the Visigoth or possibly even the Roman era.

 Giralda